AaratiAkkapeddi/jquery_api_boilerplate/readme.md

 `cd /Users/aarati/Desktop/api_boilerplate`

 4. now hit enter in the terminal window
 5. now type `python -m SimpleHTTPServer 8000` into the terminal and hit enter.
+**NOTE IF YOU ARE RUNNING PYTHON 3 YOU MAY HAVE TO RUN THIS COMMAND INSTEAD -> `python -m http.server`**
 6. now, if you navigate to http://localhost:8080 in any browser you should see this project up and running.
 7. To stop the server, hit cntrl + C in the terminal window.